Max-Affine Spline Insights Into Deep Network Pruning

-\textbf{Network Pruning.} Pruning is a widely used DN compression technique reducing the number of activated units \citep{liu2018rethinking,lecun1990optimal} in a given model.
-The common pruning scheme adopts a three-step routine: (i) training a large model with more parameters/units than the desired final DN, (ii) pruning this overly large trained DN, and (iii) fine-tuning the pruned model to adjust the remaining parameters and restore as best as possible the performance lost during the pruning step.
+\textbf{Network pruning.} Pruning is a widely used DN compression technique reducing the number of activated nodes \citep{liu2018rethinking,lecun1990optimal} in a given model.
+The common pruning scheme adopts a three-step routine: \textit{(i)} training a large model with more parameters than the desired final DN, \textit{(ii)} pruning this overly large trained DN, and \textit{(iii)} fine-tuning the pruned model to adjust the remaining parameters and restore as best as possible the performance lost during the pruning step.
 Those three steps can be iterated to get a highly-sparse network \citep{han2015deep}.
 Within this routine, different pruning methods can be employed, each with a specific pruning criteria, granularity, and scheduling \citep{liu2018rethinking,blalock2020state}.
-Those techniques roughly fall into two categories: unstructured pruning \citep{han2015deep,frankle2019lottery,evci2019rigging} and structured pruning \citep{he2018soft,liu2017learning,chin2020legr}.
+Those techniques roughly fall into two categories: unstructured pruning \citep{han2015deep,frankle2019lottery} and structured pruning \citep{he2018soft,liu2017learning,chin2020legr}.
 Regardless of pruning methods, the trade-offs lie between the amount of pruning performed on a model and the final accuracy.
 For various energy efficient applications, novel pruning techniques have been able to push this trade-off favorably.
 The most recent theoretical works on DN pruning relies on studying the existence of {\em Winning Tickets}. \citep{frankle2019lottery} first hypothesized the existence of sub-networks (pruned DNs), called winning tickets, that can produce comparable performances to their non-pruned counterpart.
-Later, \citep{you2020drawing} showed that those winning tickets could be identified in the early training stage of the un-pruned model.
+Later, \citep{you2020drawing} showed that those winning tickets could be identified in the early training stage of the unpruned model.
 Such sub-networks are denoted as early-bird (EB) tickets.

-Despite the above discoveries, the DN pruning literature lacks a theoretical analysis that would bring insights into (i) current pruning techniques and (ii) observed phenomenons such as EBs tickets, while leading to principled pruning techniques.
+Despite the above discoveries, the DN pruning literature lacks an explicit understanding and visualization via theoretical analysis that would bring insights into \textit{(i)} current pruning techniques and \textit{(ii)} observed phenomenons such as EB tickets, while leading to principled pruning techniques.
 We propose to approach this task by leveraging the spline viewpoint of DNs to provide novel interpretations of existing pruning techniques, study the conditions to their success and when should they be avoided, and finally, how to derive novel pruning strategies from first principles.